5 minutes read

 The Blue Line will run following the same schedule adopted for the Green Line and Red Line: from 5:00 AM to 12:00 AM on Mondays to Thursdays, from 5:00 AM to 1:00 AM the next day on Fridays, from 5:00 AM to 12:00 AM on Saturdays, and from 8:00 AM till 12:00 AM on Sundays.

 The Blue Line is planned to become operational in 2029, as part of Dubai Metro future plans.
-Additionally, the Executive Council of Dubai plans to expand Dubai Metro, currently encompassing 64 stations to 96 stations by 2030, and 140 stations by 2040.
+Additionally, the Executive Council of Dubai plans to expand Dubai Metro, currently encompassing 64 stations, to 96 stations by 2030, and 140 stations by 2040.

 The Blue Line will link many new areas in the city together and will add 14 new stations.
 As a result, Dubai public transportation will become increasingly efficient, quick, and convenient.
 This new metro line will contribute to the city’s sustainable development by reducing street traffic and creating more eco-friendly transportation alternatives.